dessalines/essays/routines/routines.md

 ### Mouth / Incisors

 Brush, floss, and scrape your tongue.
 Your mouth is gross after sleeping.
-Use white strips once a week or so if your teeth are discolored from coffee or tea.
+Take 2 xylitol mints every time you go the the bathroom, to get to 6-10 grams of xylitol per day.

 Time: 3m